aaronr93/MyGifs/README.md

 # MyGifs

 Tired of scrolling through crappy gifs for TV shows and movies you don't care about?
-Wish you could choose which shows and films are available for animated reactions?
+Wish you could scroll through only gifs from, say, The Office?
 Do you make your own gifs and want an easier way of keeping track of them all?
-Now you can.
+Now you can!

 Curate your own gif sources.
 Download for MyGifs coming soon.